Codecademy/docs/content/general/concepts/middleware/middleware.md

 ### Message Oriented Middleware

-A message oriented middleware, or MOM, allows applications to exchange messages and communicate between one another.
+A message oriented middleware, or MOM, allows applications to exchange messages and communicate with one another.
 This middleware offers ease of use but can be costly at larger scales.

 #### Examples